RMV Scillonian III: History

-RMV Scillonian III was purpose built for the Steamship Company by Appledore Shipbuilders Ltd of Appledore in Devon and was christened by H.R.H.
-Prince Charles, Duke of Cornwall on 17 May 1977 and entered service later in the same month.
+RMV Scillonian III was purpose built by Appledore Shipbuilders of Appledore, North Devon and was christened by Prince Charles, Duke of Cornwall on 17 May 1977 and entered service later in the same month.
 She is the third passenger ship to carry the Scillonian name and made her first trip to Scilly on 19 May 1977, sailing from Bideford to St Mary's.
 On the arrival of the new ship, critics found it "too big, they will never hold her, not suitable or not as good a sea boat as the old boat" (the same had happened when the first Scillonian went into service in 1926 and again with her replacement in 1956).

 Scillonian III has a length of 68 m, a beam of 11.85 m, a draft of 2.89 m, a gross tonnage of 1255.25, and a service speed of 15.15 kn.
 Due to the number of tidal currents which meet off Land's End, and the need for a shallow draught to allow access to the Islands, the sea journey can be rough, causing sea sickness.
-For this reason the ship is fitted with a "Flume" antiroll stabiliser system.
+For this reason the ship is fitted with a "flume" antiroll stabiliser system.
 The ship is also designed to have a shallow draft and can sit on the seabed when there is insufficient water.

-Scillonian III is currently in service for passengers and cargo 8 months of the year, carrying up to 485 passengers (the current licensed limit) for day trips or longer holidays to the Islands.
-As a preferred means of transport between Scilly and the mainland, she is a familiar sight in Penzance and St Mary's – often photographed by tourists and also featured in the BBC series, An Island Parish.
+Scillonian III is currently in service for passengers and cargo eight months of the year, carrying up to 485 passengers (the current licensed limit) for day trips or longer holidays to the Islands.
+As a preferred means of transport between Scilly and the mainland, she is a familiar sight in Penzance and St Mary's, often photographed by tourists and also featured in the BBC series, An Island Parish.

-In 1998, faced with the cost of building a new ship, the Company decided to give Scillonian III a major refit, during which over 50 tons of steel were used to increase the standard of the ship.
+In 1998, faced with the cost of building a new ship, the company decided to give Scillonian III a major refit, during which over 50 tons of steel were used to increase the standard of the ship.
 The ship also had three new generators and a new bow thruster fitted.
 The cost was £1.7 million.
 In early 2007, press reports indicated that Cornwall County Council was expected to approve plans for the construction of a new ro-ro ferry at a cost of £17.5 million.
 This vessel would be leased to the Isles of Scilly Steamship Company and would replace both Scillonian III and Gry Maritha.
 The scheme subsequently collapsed.

 During the winter of 2012–13 the ship underwent a £2 million overhaul which refurbished the passenger accommodation and also extended the ship's service life to 2018.
 The ship's 40th anniversary was in May 2017 and during that time she has made more than 9,000 return journeys, travelled more than 648000 nmi and carried more than 1,458,000 passengers.